sendbird/sendbird-javascript-samples/web-basic-sample/README.md

 # SendBird JavaScript Web Basic Sample
-This is full screen chat sample like Slack using the [SendBird SDK](https://github.com/sendbird/SendBird-SDK-JavaScript) for desktop browsers.
+This is full screen chat sample like Slack using the [Sendbird SDK](https://github.com/sendbird/SendBird-SDK-JavaScript) for desktop browsers.

 1. [Demo](#demo)
 1. [Run the sample](#run-the-sample)